gioamorim80/Book-Recommendation-System/README.md

 # Book-Recommendation-System
-a recommendation system built for book, based on Goodreads data
+a recommendation system built for books, based on Goodreads data